inmanta/inmanta-core/docs/model_developers/model_design.rst

 Prefer modeling relations as relations
 --------------------------------------

-Often, API's have relations.
+Often, APIs have relations.
 For example, when creating a virtual machine on AWS EC2, it can refer to one or more SecurityGroups.
 This is modeled in the AWS handler as an explicit relation: :inmanta:relation:`aws::VirtualMachine.security_groups`.

 There are different modeling styles possible: